Men with Bulimia

 I met Phil on my first day of travelling the world, starting in Colombia.

 I was therefore ecstatic that 5 months later, I receive a message from him asking if I was still in Huaraz, Northern Peru.
 He’d seen pictures of the hike I’d trekked and wondered if I was still around.
-I’d responded saying I was getting a night bus to Lima and coincidentally we were on the same one – although clearly the money he made from being a possible toothpaste actor meant he could afford 1st class.
-We spent the following morning trying in vain to find a coffee shop after arriving exhausted at 6am, and realised that a) Peru clearly doesn’t understand that there are humans that need caffeine before 10am and b) never trust the only Starbucks that’s open before 10am appearing randomly on Google maps, because you will get a taxi that tries to find it, points you in the direction of some dodgy estate and drops you in the middle of the highway leaving you struggling with all your backpacks to try and find ANY form of anything that serves coffee – until after 45 minutes of walking aimlessly, you find an alleyway with a roof which is apparantely a café and can give you a drink.
+I’d responded saying I was getting a night bus to Lima and coincidentally we were on the same one – although clearly the money he made from being a Colgate spokesperson meant he could afford 1st class.
+We spent the following morning trying in vain to find a coffee shop after arriving exhausted at 6am, and realised that a) Peru clearly doesn’t understand that there are humans that need caffeine before 10am and b) never trust the only Starbucks that’s open before 10am appearing randomly on Google maps, because you will get a taxi that tries to find it, fails and drops you in the middle of the highway leaving you struggling with all your backpacks to try and find ANY form of anything that serves coffee – until after 45 minutes of walking aimlessly, you find an alleyway with a roof which is apparantely a café and can give you a drink.
+I digress.

 After chatting for a couple of hours, in this cafe/alleyway with a roof joint, I started to feel a familiar pang of unease – something that still tries to take over my mind viciously- in fact I even had it a couple of hours ago.
 I’ve always battled with food anxieties – and by that I mean constantly seeing myself as fat in the mirror and panicking about what I’m eating and how disgusting and vile I’m going to look.
 When I was 15 years old, I started running around the garden and trying to lose weight by not eating.
 As I got older, I realised I could make my cheekbones become more prominent, hiding the features I hated on my face, whilst trying to slim down everywhere else by joining a gym and going 3-4 times a week, eating a Weight Watchers soup with 2 Ryvitas for lunch and 7 pieces of sushi BEFORE my gym session and BEFORE 6pm – because I’d read that eating after 6pm slowed digestion and therefore you wouldn’t burn as much fat.
 I once threw an absolute fit because my mum had given me dinner at 6.15pm and I had refused to eat, so desperate was I to get down to a certain weight.
 When I was with a partner, I realised I was happier about my body and wanted to be kinder to it, and therefore only stopped eating when I felt anxious – which in panicked driven relationships became quite often.
 And then I realised actually why shouldn’t I eat cake?
 Life’s too short to not eat cake!
 And then I’d eat cake, feel downright guilty and run to the toilet to throw up.
 And that was okay to me, because I’d at least it was out of my system.